Java (programming language): Performance

 Programs written in Java have a reputation for being slower and requiring more memory than those written in C++.
 However, Java programs' execution speed improved significantly with the introduction of just-in-time compilation in 1997/1998 for Java 1.1, the addition of language features supporting better code analysis (such as inner classes, the StringBuilder class, optional assertions, etc.), and optimizations in the Java virtual machine, such as HotSpot becoming Sun's default JVM in 2000.
 With Java 1.5, the performance was improved with the addition of the java.util.concurrent package, including lock-free implementations of the ConcurrentMaps and other multi-core collections, and it was improved further with Java 1.6.

 Non-JVM

-Some platforms offer direct hardware support for Java; there are micro controllers that can run Java bytecode in hardware instead of a software Java virtual machine, and some ARM-based processors could have hardware support for executing Java bytecode through their Jazelle option, though support has mostly been dropped in current implementations of ARM.
+Some platforms offer direct hardware support for Java; there are micro controllers that can run JVM bytecode in hardware instead of a software Java virtual machine, and some ARM-based processors could have hardware support for executing JVM bytecode through their Jazelle option, though support has mostly been dropped in current implementations of ARM.